MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-slotting.md

 #### Set up slotting specifications for each template

-For each *sales orders* template that you create, follow these steps to add a line for each slotting specification:
+For each sales order template that you create, follow these steps to add a line for each slotting specification.

 1. On the **Slotting template details** FastTab, select **New** to create a template line.
 1. On the new line, set the following values: